RidwanSharkar/Fretboard-2.0/README.md

 A simple Array of all of the notes in the western scale [A, A#, B, C, C#, D, D#, E, F, F#, G, G#] are iterated through and wrapped around (%) to extract the correct notes from the appropriate chord formula.
 For instance, the C Major chord consists of 1-3-5, or C-E-G, and will be highlighted upon user selection.

 Once chord notes are displayed, an algorithm will determine which combinations of these available notes within the selected chord can be considered a "valid chord", meaning that they are actually physically playable on the guitar in real life.
 This involves eliminating the possibility of more than one note per string, or that no 2 notes be 5 frets apart (for instance, depending on the length of your fingers).
-Various string customization parameters, such as "no open notes", or "don't skip strings" are available as well.
+Various chord customization parameters, such as "no open notes", or "don't skip strings" are available as well.

 ________________________________________________________________________________________________________________